Confederate privateer: Privateer Jefferson Davis

+Privateer Petrel

-Privateer PetrelPetrel had been Revenue Cutter Aiken before the war.
+Petrel had been Revenue Cutter Aiken before the war.
 Seized by the state of South Carolina, she was offered to the Confederate States Navy, but was rejected as unsuitable.
 Renamed Petrel, she was sold to private interests who outfitted her as a privateer.
 On 28 July 1861, she left Charleston and the same day encountered the frigate USS St. Lawrence.
 Unable to escape, Captain William Perry decided to fight.
 In a twenty-minute gun battle, Petrel's hull was holed and she began sinking.
 Perry then hauled down his flag.
 Four members of the crew were lost with the ship.
 The rest, including Perry, were put in irons and taken to Philadelphia, where they, like the crew of Savannah, were to be tried for piracy.

 Trial of the officers and crew of the privateer Savannah

 Through much of the first year of the war, the government in Washington continued to regard the conflict as merely an insurrection, and that the Confederate government had no legal standing.
 According to the view of the Lincoln administration, the letters of marque issued by Jefferson Davis or the seceded states had no legal force, and the privateersmen who relied upon them did not represent a legitimate authority.
 Taking merchant vessels on the high seas therefore was piracy, with the penalty of death upon conviction.

 The first trial for piracy was of the 13 men, including Captain Thomas H. Baker, captured on privateer Savannah.
 The trial was held in the United States Circuit Court for the Southern District of New York.
 It began on 23 October 1861, and from the start attracted wide public notice.
 The mere fact of the trial drew outrage in the Confederacy, where the government threatened retaliation, life for life.
 To increase pressure on Washington, the prisoners of war who would have been executed in retaliation were selected and their names made known.
 The trial went to the jury on the seventh day, but the next day the jury announced that it was deadlocked.
 The prisoners were sent back to prison to await a second trial.
 The United States government, however, had decided that it would no longer press the charges.
 The thirteen men would not be regarded as pirates, but as prisoners of war.
 They later were exchanged.
 The decision in effect meant that Washington was conceding the rights of belligerency to those who took up arms against it at sea.